Siroopfles/NovaPort/.nova/workflows/nova-orchestrator/WF_ORCH_NEW_PROJECT_FULL_CYCLE_001_v1.md

     *   **Action:**
         *   Log final `Decision` (integer `id`) about project launch/release using `use_mcp_tool` (`tool_name: 'log_decision'`).
         *   Update top-level project `Progress` (integer `id`) to "COMPLETED" or "Version 1.0 Released" using `use_mcp_tool` (`tool_name: 'update_progress'`).
+        *   Delegate to `Nova-FlowAsk` to summarize all `Decisions` and `ErrorLogs` for the cycle, then delegate to `Nova-LeadArchitect` to analyze this summary and log a consolidated `LessonsLearned` item.
         *   Consult user for next steps: new feature cycle (using `WF_ORCH_EXISTING_PROJECT_NEW_FEATURE_E2E_001_v1.md`), maintenance, or project closure.
     *   **Output:** Project cycle concluded.